ESRP Estuary and Salmon Restoration Program

 Funding

-Estuary and Salmon Restoration Program funding is awarded every 2 years.
+Estuary and Salmon Restoration Program funding is awarded every two years.

 The Washington State Legislature provides the majority of the funding through the sale of bonds.
 Additional funding has come from the National Oceanic and Atmospheric Administration, the Environmental Protection Agency’s National Estuary Program, and the U.S. Fish and Wildlife Service.